puppetlabs/puppet-docs/source/pe/3.3/quick_start.markdown

 5. Copy the address into your browser.
 6. When prompted, accept the security request in your browser.

    The web-based installation uses a default SSL certificate; you’ll have to add a security exception in order to access the web-based installer.
-This is safe to do..
+This is safe to do.

    You'll be taken to the installer start page.